-The following tables differentiates these two methods to help institutions decide which is most appropriate for their configuration.
+The following table details the differences between these two methods to help institutions decide which is most appropriate for their configuration.

 |Proxy by Port||Proxy by Hostname|